nelarj2/DeepLearningForHealthCare_FinalProject/README.md

 11. split dataset into train and test sets
 12. used keras to run CNN achitecure, and evalute performance
 13. For ablation test, Word2Vec pre-tranined on clinical case reports was used generate embeddigs used in the CNN achitecure and evaluated.
+14. Random forset model used to compare performance